Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 From there, I started shopping my home and pulling together pieces that fit this list.

-Pro Tip: As you start to plan your decor for any season, starting from an inspiration piece can really help you get creative.
-At the same time, it can serve as a boundary that helps you keep the room cohesive.
+Pro Tip: As you start to plan your home decor for any season, starting from an inspiration piece can really help you get creative.
+At the same time, it can serve as a boundary that makes the room feel cohesive.

-How to update your home for spring: create a focal point.
+How to refresh your home decor for spring: Create a focal point.

-This leads directly into creating a focal point for your space.
-When I feel a bit stuck in a decor rut, it really helps me to take my inspiration piece and use it to come up with a focal point for the room.
+This leads directly into creating a focal point for your living space.
+When I feel a bit stuck in a decor rut, it really helps me to take my inspiration piece and use it to come up with a focal point for my living space.

-While the arch and chippy doors framed the focal point for our family room, a chippy barn vent found at a flea market became the focal point for our music room.
+While the arch and chippy doors framed the focal point for our family room, a chippy barn vent found at a flea market became the focal point for the adjoining music room.

 Pro Tip: Each room usually has a natural focal point and you want to make that your first priority when you decorate that space.
 Once your decor is established at the focal point, the rest of the room will flow together more easily.